Berkeley-MDes/tdf-fa23-ollioll/README.md

 **Speculation**

 There is an opportunity to use the tools of computational design for high performance gear for sports or training i.e. track running shoes, helmets, strapping,  etc. If only I can get a handle on relearning how to do rhino and getting a better idea on how GH works.
 Its not for the lack of trying.
-I did some initial research on it but so far I only found very circular articles but nothing direct -  [computational design for sports building](https://www.sciencedirect.com/science/article/pii/S1877705816307329/), [computational design for sports building](https://www.researchgate.net/publication/350194848_The_Design_Space_of_Wearables_for_Sports_and_Fitness_Practices) and [computational design for bio feedback in sports](https://www.hindawi.com/journals/mpe/2016/4829452/).
+I did some initial research on it but so far I only found very circular articles but nothing direct -  [computational design for sports building](https://www.sciencedirect.com/science/article/pii/S1877705816307329/), [The Design Space of Wearables for Sports and Fitness Practices](https://www.researchgate.net/publication/350194848_The_Design_Space_of_Wearables_for_Sports_and_Fitness_Practices) and [computational design for bio feedback in sports](https://www.hindawi.com/journals/mpe/2016/4829452/).

 **Reflection**